 If you have investment and brokerage accounts I suggest speaking with your tax professional to confirm you're keeping all the right paperwork.

-You should keep documents, such as birth certificates, death certificates, marriage licenses, divorce records, wills, and passports indefinitely.
-You may want to keep the originals of these types of documents in a safe deposit box and only copies in your home, or at least keep the originals in a fireproof safe within your home.
+You should keep vital records, such as birth certificates, death certificates, marriage licenses, divorce records, wills, and passports indefinitely.
+You may want to keep the originals of these types of documents in a safe deposit box and only copies in your home, or at least keep the originals in a fire resistant safe within your home.
+(Here's my article on how to create a vital records file, and ways to safeguard the documents contained in the file.)

 Here's the printable cheatsheet showing the general time frames that you need to keep various types of documents.
 Place a copy in the front of your filing cabinet, and also another in your household notebook.